Clement (1934)

 medical staff of the Admiral Graf Spee.

-Captain F. C. P. Harris RNR and Chief Engineer W. Bryant were taken aboard the Admiral
+Captain Harris and Chief Engineer W. Bryant were taken aboard the Admiral

 Graf Spee as POW's and questioned.
 The other crewmen were given directions to